gshaikov/vgg-16-fine-tuned-keras/README.md

-_Disclaimer: this project was completed long time ago during my time in ETH Zurich._
+_Note: this was a self-study project I worked on while doing a Masters degree at ETH Zurich._

 # Fine-Tuned VGG-16 on seedlings dataset